StoneCypher/todo_redux_to_not/walkthrough.md

 #### `Footer` the Vanilla Way
 We don't need `FilterLink` in Vanilla because it's an expression of `Redux` binding, so we'll just skip using it in our own code.

+`ShowLink` is essentially the same thing, but without the `Redux` bindings, and also folding in an expression convenience, for much shorter, less repetitive, more maintainable, and more testable code.
+It also ends us up with less live overhead, since this is all computable as a one-time

 We could choose to write this differently, as a result:

 ```javascript